 Congress Passes Act Pushing For Better Treatment Of Eating Disorders

-For the first time in history, Congress passed legislation that would make access to health care easier for those suffering from eating disorders.
-The Laureate Clinic at St. Francis is one of the top programs in the country for treating eating disorders, and, one of the oldest.
+Congress Passes Act Pushing For Better Treatment Of Eating Disor - News9.com - Oklahoma City, OK - News, Weather, Video and Sports The Laureate Clinic at St. Francis is one of the top programs in the country for treating eating disorders, and, one of the oldest.
+"Eating disorders for females between the ages of 13 and 24 is the leading cause of death," said Dr. Scott Moseman.

 Add your comments below